 Yes.
 They are renewable for up to 12 academic quarters (four years) or 225 attempted credits, whichever comes first.
 This includes transfer credits, depending upon incoming class standing:

 - Freshman (0-44.9 credits) 12 quarters (4 years) or 225 attempted credits maximum, whichever comes first;

 - Transfer with sophomore standing (45-89.9 credits) 9 quarters (3 years), or 225 attempted credits maximum, whichever comes first;

 - Transfer with junior standing (90-134.9 credits) 6 quarters (2 years), or 225 attempted credits maximum, whichever comes first.

 - Maintain Satisfactory Academic Progress.
 For more information on Satisfactory Academic Progress, visit the Financial Aid Office website.

 Note: In order to renew your WUE for each subsequent year, you must first complete the FAFSA each year before the WUE will be awarded to you.

 No. Time accrued while receiving a WUE waiver will not count toward the length of time required to establish Washington State residency status.
 If you are or will be seeking Washington State residency, you must notify the Scholarship Office immediately.
 If you obtain Washington residency after receiving this award, your award will be canceled retroactively and may be subject to fines.
 WUE criteria are subject to change at any time and without notice.

-Note: Residency is established through the Admissions Office.
-Please refer to the Office of Admissions for information.
+Note: Residency is established through Registrar Services.
+Please refer to the Residency link on Registrar's Office for information.